 (c) Briefing Schedule.
-The plaintiff will have fifty-six (56) days from the date of the court's scheduling order to file a brief in support of the complaint.
-The defendant will have fifty-six (56) days after service of the plaintiff's brief to file a response, and the plaintiff will have twenty-eight (28) days to file a reply.
+The plaintiff will have 56 days from the date of the court's scheduling order to file a brief in support of the complaint.
+The defendant will have 56 days after service of the plaintiff's brief to file a response, and the plaintiff will have 28 days after service of the response brief to file a reply.
 Motions for extension are disfavored absent compelling circumstances.

-B. Subparagraph (a) of Local Rule 6-1 - Extensions of Time - shall be amended as follows:
+B. Subparagraph (a) of Local Rule 6-1 - Extensions of Time - is amended as follows:

 - (a) Automatic Initial Extension.
 Except as provided in subsection (b) of this rule, all initial extensions of the following deadlines must be accomplished by a Notice of Extension of Time (without a proposed order), rather than by motion, unless a party affirmatively objects to extending the deadline: - the deadline for filing a response to a pleading as defined by Fed.
 R. Civ.
-P. 7(a); and - the deadline for responding to any written request for discovery or admissions; and - the deadline for filing a brief in a bankruptcy appeal.
+P. 7(a); and - the deadline for responding to any written request for discovery or admissions.; and - the deadline for filing a brief in a bankruptcy appeal.